jhodor/lamp-task/README.md

 on the appropriate header, or search the contents using the search field.
 When you select the address, it is displayed as a pin with a label on the map.

-Finally, if you press the 'Show 5 nearest neighbors' button, the map will automatically adjust to show the previously selected address along with its 5 nearest neighbors.
+Finally, if you press the 'Show 5 nearest locations' button, the map will automatically adjust to show the previously selected address along with its 5 nearest neighbors.
 Their addresses and the distances from the selected address are shown in the table.